icmx/jonesy/README.md

 In classical way reader application connects to original feed URL — http://www.reddit.com/.rss, but since Jonesy retrieves and serves feeds locally, you have to use local feed link instead — http://127.0.0.1:8600/jonesyfeeds/reddit.feed.
 Note the path: `reddit.feed` is actually output file previously specified in jonesyrc.

-You can also run Jonesy on external host, e.g. on home server — in that case you'll need to replace 127.0.0.1 by external address, e.g. http://example.org:8600/jonesyfeeds/reddit.feed.
+Replace 127.0.0.1 by external address, e.g. http://example.org:8600/jonesyfeeds/reddit.feed if you run Jonesy on external host (like on home server).

 ### Automatic Updates